 Israeli PM's rival denies wrongdoing amid probe reports

-JERUSALEM (AP) — Israel's leading opposition figure Benny Gantz denied wrongdoing on Thursday after media reports said Israel would examine an allegedly shady deal between a company he headed and Israeli police.
+JERUSALEM (AP) — Israeli opposition leader Benny Gantz denied wrongdoing on Thursday after media reports said an investigation would be launched into an allegedly shady deal between a company he once headed and Israeli police.

 The reports say Gantz is not a suspect in the affair.
 But the development comes less than two weeks before national elections and during a campaign by Gantz' Blue and White party that has tried to focus attention on Prime Minister Benjamin Netanyahu's indictment for corruption charges.

-Israel holds elections on March 2, the third vote in less than a year after two elections in 2019 ended inconclusively, with neither Netanyahu or Gantz able to forge a 61-seat majority government.
+Israel goes to the polls on March 2, the third vote in less than a year after two elections in 2019 ended inconclusively, with neither Netanyahu or Gantz able to forge a coalition government.
 Pre-election surveys have predicted similar results in next month's vote, potentially extending the deadlock.

 It's not clear if the reports over the affair will move the needle in any way.
 The months leading up to the campaign have been marked by other bombshells, including the unveiling of President Donald Trump's Mideast plan and the setting of a date for the beginning of Netanyahu's corruption trial, which have not dramatically affected opinion polls.